 The flamingo tongue is a small marine snail that lives on coral reefs in the western Atlantic Ocean.
 This species is very colorful, with bright pink or orange coloration and black spots.
 Interestingly, these colors are not associated with the shell, which is somewhat drab.
-Instead, the color comes from the snail’s soft tissue, which is almost always wrapped around the entire outside of the shell.
+Instead, the color comes from the marine snail's soft tissue, which is almost always wrapped around the entire outside of the shell.

 Flamingo tongues are predators that specialize on eating soft corals.
 They are almost exclusively found on their preferred prey species – typically sea fans, whip corals, and other soft corals.
 As they slowly crawl along the bodies of their prey, they eat away the soft tissue, leaving only the coral’s skeleton behind.
 Like some sea slugs and other reef organisms, flamingo tongues incorporate chemicals from their prey into their soft tissue to provide a chemical defense against predation.
 The flamingo tongue’s bright colors serve as a warning of its poison to potential predators – a process known as aposometism.
 The flamingo tongue reproduces through internal fertilization, and the female lays her sticky eggs on the soft corals where she lives.